dmg-maintainers/dmg-maintainers.github.io/content/event/25-09-09-kruger-DUMG/index.md

 #  postcode:
 #  country:
 summary:
-abstract: 'Feel free to join the Deakin Undergraduate Maths Group in the second of a series of talks designed at the undergraduate cohort.
+abstract: 'Feel free to join the DUMG in the second of a series of talks designed at the undergraduate cohort.
 The series aims to cover a vast and broad area of mathematics in industry and academia and inspire more people to engage with mathematics.
 Dr Alexander Kruger is giving a talk on the development on non-smooth analysis, and the idea of the derivative from classical through convex to nonsmooth analysis.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.